zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

                <artifactId>mfaas-integration-enabler-spring-v2-springboot-2.0.4.RELEASE</artifactId>
                <version>0.3.0-SNAPSHOT</version>
         </dependency>
         ```
+3. Add the following annotations to the main class of your Spring Boot, or add these annotations to an extra Spring configuration class:

+    *  `@ComponentScan({"com.ca.mfaas.enable", "com.ca.mfaas.product"})`
+    *  `@EnableApiDiscovery`

+    **Example:**

+    ```
+     package com.ca.mfaas.DiscoverableClientSampleApplication;
+     ..
+     import com.ca.mfaas.enable.EnableApiDiscovery;
+     import org.springframework.context.annotation.ComponentScan;
+     ..
+     @EnableApiDiscovery
+     @ComponentScan({"com.ca.mfaas.enable", "com.ca.mfaas.product"})
+     ...
+     public class DiscoverableClientSampleApplication {...
+     ```
   You are now ready to build your service to include the code pieces that make it discoverable in the API Mediation Layer and to add Swagger documentation.

 ## Add API Layer onboarding configuration